 - Weather: https://www.nps.gov/piro/planyourvisit/weather.htm

-If you encounter trouble due to sickness/injury during your hike that you cannot complete your trek that does not require emergency management services you can contact Altran for a return ride to your vehicle for an additional $35.00 fee.
+If you encounter trouble due to sickness/injury during your hike that you cannot complete your trek that does not require emergency management services you can contact Altran for a return ride to your vehicle for an additional $35.00 fee per person.
 You will be instructed to hike to the nearest road or trailhead for pick-up. (**Note: Altran does not utilize Chapel Road, due to road conditions and tourism congestion).
 If you require emergency management services, please text or call 911. ****NOTE****Cellular service is not available in all areas of the park.

-Altran or its employees are not search and rescue and assumes no liability with regards to any damage, personal injuries, or death as a result of the use of any information, maps, routes, advice, or gear discussed on this website.
+Altran or its employees are not search and rescue and assume no liability with regards to any damage, personal injuries, or death as a result of the use of any information, maps, routes, advice, or gear discussed on this website.
 All outdoor activities are carried out at your own risk.

 As a reader, you recognize this, assume all risks of property damage, personal injury, and death, and agree to hold Altran, and its employees harmless from any liability as a result of your use of the information provided in these pages.